 If you hear a lot of squeaking, rumbling or rattling that does not normally emanate from your heater, there could be a loose part or other mechanical issues.

 This could be the pilot light, gas, electric power, or thermostat setting that is not correct.
 Some problems can cause the heater not to work at all, which makes this of the most difficult and expensive (and sometimes avoidable) repairs.

 Regular maintenance and annual inspections can help reduce the risk of one of these common issues from happening to you.
 In order to keep your heating system functioning at its best, it does require a small amount of care in return.
-Set up an appointment for an inspection and routine maintenance today from the pros at Alvarez Plumbing & Air Conditioning.
+Set up an appointment for an inspection and routine HVAC repair and maintenance today from the pros at Alvarez Plumbing & Air Conditioning.